IABTechLab/uid2docs/v1/guides/publisher-client-side.md

 </script>
 ```

-## 6 Refresh UID2
+### 6. Refresh client-side UID2 identity token.
-UID2 Tokens are refreshed automatically by the [UID2 Client Library](../sdks/client-side-identity-v1.md) and no action needs to be taken.
-This is mentioned for informational purpose only.
+UID2 Tokens are refreshed automatically by the [UID2 client-side identity SDK](../sdks/client-side-identity-v1.md).
+No manual action is required.

-## 7-2 User Identity Cleared
+If you decide to integrate using options other than the SDK, we recommend refreshing identity tokens every 15-30 minutes.

+### 7-2.
+Clear user identity.

-It is impotant to remove UID2 tokens from the user's storage when they logout.
-Use the following snippet to cleare out UID2 tokens.
+Remove UID2 tokens from the user's local storage when they log out.
+Use the following mechanism from the [UID2 client-side SDK](../sdks/client-side-identity-v1.md) to clear out UID2 tokens.

 ```java
 <script>